Princess Alexandra of Kent: Activities

-In 1959, she carried out an extensive tour of Australia, and attended the Queensland Centenary Celebrations.
-The Alexandra Waltz was composed for this visit by radio announcer Russ Tyson, and television musical director, Clyde Collins.
-It was sung for the princess by teen-aged Gay Kahler, who later changed her name to Gay Kayler.
-In 1961, Alexandra visited Hong Kong and made a visit to Aberdeen Fish Market, Lok Ma Chau police station and So Uk Estate, a public housing complex.
-Alexandra returned to Australia in 1967 for a private holiday, but also carried out engagements in Canberra and Melbourne.
+In 1959, she undertook a major tour of Australia and attended the Queensland Centenary Celebrations.
+The "Alexandra Waltz" was composed for the visit by radio announcer Russ Tyson and television musical director Clyde Collins, and was sung for the princess by the teenage Gay Kahler, who later performed under the name Gay Kayler.
+In 1961, Alexandra visited Hong Kong, including stops at Aberdeen Fish Market, Lok Ma Chau police station, and So Uk Estate, a public housing complex.
+She returned to Australia in 1967 for a private holiday, during which she also carried out engagements in Canberra and Melbourne.
 The Princess Alexandra Hospital in Brisbane is named in her honour.